Vaccarini-Lorenzo/MagicCalendar/README.md

 </p>

 # Getting started
-### Installation
+### Automatic installation
-Currently, this plugin is not registered as a standard community plugin for downloading or updating within Obsidian. <br>
+Browse the community plugins and look for "MagicCalendar".
-To install it:
+### Manual installation
 - Check the [latest release](https://github.com/Vaccarini-Lorenzo/MagicCalendar/releases/latest)
 - Download ```magic-calendar.zip```
 - Unzip the file and move the ```magic-calendar``` folder into your Obsidian plugin folder